Signature Component

 Width Unit

-Select the type of unit for the Width value.
+Select the unit type for the Width value.
 Width Unit types include:

 By default, the width unit type is set to % (Percentage).